Scottish cranachan with raspberries has to be one of the quickest desserts to make.

 What fun!

-- Just 4 basic ingredients plus whiskey if you like!
+- Just 4 basic ingredients plus whisky if you like.

 🥘 Ingredients